 - Do I need to make an appointment?

 - What do I need to bring with me to a tutorial session?

 - Will tutors tell me what to do?

 - If I work with a tutor, am I going to get an A?

 - Will my instructor know I came for help?

-Peer tutors provide help with assignments given in Modern Languages department courses.
+Peer tutors provide help with assignments given in language courses.
 Tutoring services are available to any Susquehanna University student.

 Some important items to bring to a tutorial session include the teacher's description of the assignment, relevant class notes, any work you've done on the assignment before the session, blank paper for notes, and a pen or pencil.
 Stated in more general terms: you should bring anything that would help the tutor understand your goals for the assignment and that shows what you've accomplished thus far.

-Tutoring at the Modern Languages Resource Center is free for all Susquehanna University Students.
+Tutoring is free for all Susquehanna University Students.